How to delete WooCommerce customer accounts

 When it comes to account creation in WooCommerce, generally, there are two main options:

-• Guest checkout with disabled account creation – this is the option where the only way to purchase a product from the WooCommerce store is as a guest customer, and there is no option to register and create an account.
+• Guest checkout with disabled account creation—this option allows you to purchase a product from the WooCommerce store only as a guest customer, and you do not have the option to register and create an account.

 • Guest checkout as default but with optional account creation – This is the default WooCommerce setting and the most commonly used among WooCommerce shop owners.